kenjennings/Atari-Truchet/README.md

 Update 2025-08-30

  * The tile pattern can be changed to the next pattern by using the right arrow, and previous pattern using the left arrow.
+   (Tested on atari800 emulator running on a linux laptop and the arrow keys worked fine.
+However, Altirra on another laptop would not translate the laptop arrows to Atari's cursor control keys for some reason.
+Altirra does respond to the slash and plus keys which makes no sense to me.)

  * Console Key Support:
    Option = cycle to next base color